 Yet, N106US was not destined for the scrapyard.
 On June 10th, 2011, the aircraft was donated to the Carolinas Aviation Museum by the American International Group (AIG).
 According to officials at the museum, the aircraft was a game-changer for revenue.
 It took the site from a relatively unknown collection of aircraft for aviation enthusiasts to a place of national significance.

-Visitors to Carolinas Aviation Museum were able to not only see the plane but also witness passenger testimonies and find out more about the tragic accident.
+Visitors to Carolinas Aviation Museum were able to not only see the plane but also witness passenger testimonies and find out more about the dramatic accident.

 However, while the aircraft lavished in new-found fame, a twist of fate now sees the aircraft in storage.
 Carolinas Aviation Museum is currently closed while it searches for a new hangar to host its collection.
 For two and a half years, N106US will be closed for public viewings until a new location can be found ahead of reopening in 2022.